youssefhmidi/tmplt/README.md

 > I just want to share it for others who can use it
 > yes I'm a beginner so I would appreciate any feedbacks about the code

-### templating language for creating folders structures
+# templating language for creating folders structures

-tmplt, a templating language (also a scripting language) for creating a reusable files that can be used to create a folders structures along side with some initial scripts (for js developper it would be "npm init -y"). this project is mainly focused on creating a file that can be used to setup working directories
+tmplt, a templating language (also a scripting language) for creating a reusable files that can be used to create a folders structures along side with some initial scripts (for js developper it would be "npm init -y"). this project is mainly focused on creating a file that can be used to setup workspaces

 ## Why?